Spasik15/Maksym-Spasybin-Demo/README.md

 # Turkcell-Test-App
-Android application with demonstration of architecture implemention skills
+Android application with demonstration of architecture implementation skills